- Albahaca is Spanish for “basil”.

 a) Please fill out this form and tell us something about yourself:

 b) Add workshop to cart to register your 'order'.
 We will confirm your registration in a few days.
-Please note workshops are limited to 20, and BIPOC residents of Ontario will be prioritized.
+Please note workshops are limited to 20, and BIPOC participants and residents of Ontario will be prioritized.
 All workshops are FREE.
 We ask that you attend and participate actively in both series.
 Participants work will be gathered in a small publication to be launched with an online reading in April.

 YASMINE HAJ is a writer, editor, and translator.
 She is one of the co-founders of Dalaala, a translation collective of art, cinema, and critical and literary texts.
 She is also the co-editor of Mïtra, a multilingual review of arts and literature.
 Her writings and translations have appeared in Assafir, Assafir Al Arabi, Asymptote Journal, Best American Experimental Writing, Romman, Specimen – The Babel Review of Translations, TNI, Turning Point Books, and in projects supported by the A.M.
 Qattan Foundation.